 We operate in a single segment focused on providing asset management and certain corporate governance services to institutional investors.
 We were incorporated in the United States Virgin Islands ("USVI") on March 15, 2012.
-In October 2013, we applied for and were granted registration by the Securities and Exchange Commission ("SEC") as a registered investment adviser under section 203(c) of the Investment Advisers Act of 1940.
+We have also been a registered investment adviser under section 203(c) of the Investment Advisers Act of 1940 since October 2013.

 Our primary client currently is Altisource Residential Corporation ("RESI"), a publicly-traded real estate investment trust focused on acquiring and managing quality, affordable single-family rental ("SFR") properties for working class families throughout the United States.
-RESI is currently our primary source of revenue and drives our results.
+As such, RESI is currently our primary source of revenue and drives our results.

-We provide services to RESI pursuant to an asset management agreement (the "AMA") under which are the exclusive asset manager for RESI for an initial term of 15 years from April 1, 2015, with two potential five-year extensions.
+We provide services to RESI pursuant to an asset management agreement (the "AMA"), under which we are the exclusive asset manager for RESI for an initial term of through March 31, 2030, with two potential additional five-year extensions.
 The AMA provides for a fee structure in which we are entitled to a base management fee, an incentive management fee and a conversion fee for loans and real estate owned ("REO") properties that become rental properties during each quarter.

 Our strategy for RESI is to build long-term shareholder value through the creation of a large portfolio of SFR homes that are targeted to operate at a best-inclass yield.
 We believe there is a compelling opportunity in the single-family rental market and that we have implemented the right strategic plan for RESI to capitalize on the sustained growth in single-family rental demand.
-We target the moderately priced single-family home market for RESI which, in our view, offers optimal yield opportunities for RESI that should benefit AAMC in the form of growing management fees as RESI continues to grow.
+We target the moderately priced single-family home market for RESI that, in our view, offers optimal yield opportunities for RESI that should benefit AAMC in the form of growing management fees as RESI continues to grow.

-In order to achieve this goal for both RESI and AAMC, we have focused on (i) identifying and acquiring high-yielding SFR properties for RESI in pools or on a targeted, individual basis; (ii) working with RESI's property managers to implement a cost-effective and scalable property management structure; (iii) selling certain mortgage loans and non-rental REO properties for RESI that do not meet its targeted rental criteria, which generates cash that RESI may reinvest in acquiring additional SFR properties; (iv) resolving the remaining mortgage loans in RESI's portfolio, including the conversion of a portion of the underlying properties to rental units and (v) extending the duration of RESI's financing arrangements to better match the long-term nature of our rental portfolio.
+In order to achieve this goal for both RESI and AAMC, we have focused on (i) identifying and acquiring high-yielding SFR properties for RESI in pools or on a targeted, individual basis; (ii) working with RESI's property managers to implement a cost-effective and scalable property management structure; (iii) selling certain mortgage loans and non-rental REO properties for RESI that do not meet its targeted rental criteria, which generates cash that RESI may reinvest in acquiring additional SFR properties; (iv) resolving the remaining mortgage loans in RESI's portfolio, including the conversion of a portion of the underlying properties to rental units and (v) extending the duration of RESI's financing arrangements to better match the long-term nature of its rental portfolio.